saferpay/sndbx/texts/applepay.md

 ```

 <div class="info" style="min-height: 75px;">
-  <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
+  <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0;"></span>
-  <p><strong>Tip:</strong> If you are using <strong>"Wallets"</strong> alongside <strong>"PaymentMethods"</strong>, you can limit the Brands, your customer may use!
-However note, that the Payment Page then also will display the given Brands as dedicated Payment Methods, so the customer may pay this way!</p>
+  <p><strong>Tip:</strong> If you are using <strong>"Wallets"</strong> alongside <strong>"PaymentMethods"</strong>, you can limit the brands which your customers can use.
+However, note that the Payment Page also will display the given brands as dedicated payment methods, so the customer might pay this way instead of using Apple Pay.</p>
 </div>

 <div class="warning" style="min-height: 75px;">
-  <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
+  <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0;"></span>
   <p>
-    <strong>Important:</strong> If you are using PaymentMethods, you <strong>must</strong> also submit Wallets, if you want Applepay to be displayed!
-Also, if you are just submitting one Payment Method, the Payment Page will still directly jump to the card entry form, skipping Applepay!
+    <strong>Important:</strong> If you are using "PaymentMethods", you <strong>must</strong> also submit "Wallets", if you want Apple Pay to be displayed.
+Also, if you are just submitting one payment method, the Payment Page will still directly jump to the card entry form, skipping Apple Pay.
   </p>
 </div>